UBCO-COSC-499-Summer-2023/project-3-a-automating-database-question-generation-automating-db-q-gen-marking-team-a/databaseCourse/serverFilesCourse/RASQLib/README.md

 ### relativeFilePath(file)

 This function returns the path the file called `file` in the `noisyData` folder.
 To obtain the path, this function calls `absoluteDirectoryPath()`.
+The `fileName` should not include an extension.
+The extension is assumed to be `.txt`.

 ### absoluteDirectoryPath()